heavybit/conduct/README.md

 ## Consequences for Discrimination, Harassment or Retaliation

-If we determine that any Heavybit employee, 3rd party vendor, investing partner, event partner, online or in-person event attendee or co-working tenant has engaged in behavior in violation of this policy, we will take appropriate disciplinary action.
-This may include: a verbal warning, written warning, immediate event removal, performance improvement plan, suspension of access to building, loss of access to building, loss of publishing and event privileges, loss of Slack access, or termination of employment or partnership.
+If we determine that any Heavybit employee, 3rd party vendor, investing partner, event partner, online or in-person event attendee has engaged in behavior in violation of this policy, we will take appropriate disciplinary action.
+This may include: a verbal warning, written warning, immediate event removal, performance improvement plan, suspension of access to building, loss of access to building, loss of publishing and event privileges, loss of Slack access, block on social media or termination of employment or partnership.
 Moreover, any employee or partner who is found to have engaged in harassment may be held personally liable for damages under the law.

 ## Policy Updates + Proactive Activity Suggestions